 Contact firstname.lastname@example.org for additional assistance.

-Dr. Beth John has been working in higher education for 13 years in various leadership roles.
+Dr. Beth John has been working in higher education for over 20 years in various leadership roles.
 She is currently serving as the Director of First Year Experience at UW-Whitewater.
 The First Year Experience office is responsible for summer orientation and registration programs, fall orientation programs, mentor programs, learning communities, new student seminar, and family programs.
 Beth also serves as an Advisor for the Edgewood College Doctoral program in Educational Leadership.
 She previously served as the Assistant Dean of Students/Director of Student Activities at Edgewood College and provided leadership to areas of student activities, new student orientation, student organizations, leadership development, and commuter student services.
 Beth received her Ed.D. in Educational Leadership with an emphasis in Higher Education from Edgewood College and her M.S. in College Student Personnel from Western Illinois University.
 Beth believes deeply in the mission and values of UW-Whitewater and believes that this line of work is a "calling" for her.
 This is evident in her work with students, her commitment to social justice, and her thoughtful, ethical, and reflective practices.

 Dr. Courtney Luedke is an Assistant Professor and the Coordinator of Higher Education Leadership program at the University of Wisconsin-Whitewater.
 Her research focuses on college access, persistence, and success for underserved populations including first-generation, and Students of Color in higher education.
 She is currently the lead Project Investigator (PI) on a study launched in the fall of 2014 titled, Academic and Career Socialization for Underrepresented Students (ACSUS).
 ACSUS is a longitudinal multisite case study developed to understand the role of academic and social support programs in critically socializing Students of Color to undergraduate research, career preparation, and strategies for success in college.
 Most recently, she launched a new study in 2016, which examines the life and collegiate experiences of undocumented Latina/o/x students in higher education.
 Dr. Luedke welcomes both undergraduate and graduate students the opportunity to engage in research with her and her research team, please contact her for more information.
 Her professional experiences center on pre-collegiate and summer bridge programs; undergraduate research experiences; and student support programs for first-generation students and Students of Color.
 Dr. Luedke received her Ph.
 D. in Educational Leadership and Policy Analysis with a concentration in Diversity in Higher Education from the University of Wisconsin, her Master of Arts degree in Sociology from the University of Wisconsin, and her Bachelor of Arts degree in Spanish from the University of Wisconsin Whitewater.
 Dr. Luedke has published several book chapters and journal articles in outlets including: the American Educational Research Journal, Review of Higher Education, Journal of College Student Development, Journal of Diversity in Higher Education, and the Journal of Hispanic Higher Education on issues of equity in higher education for Students of Color.
 Dr. Luedke serves as an editorial board member for the Journal of Student Affairs Research and Practice.
 Visit Dr. Luedke’s website to learn more about her and her work at: www.CourtneyLLuedke.com